mrebol/f2f-consistent-semantic-segmentation/README.md

     pip install -r requirements.txt

-To run evaulation with the default config file located at `config/eval.yml` enter:
+To run the evaluation with the default config file located at `config/eval.yml` enter:

     python eval.py --config config/eval.yml

 ## Results
 The results consist of the predicted semantic segmentation images and the Tensorboard logs.
 Both are stored in the `output` folder.

-The Tensorboard logs can be examined after installing [Tensorboard](https://www.tensorflow.org/tensorboard) with the command:
+The generated tensorboard logs can be examined after installing [Tensorboard](https://www.tensorflow.org/tensorboard):

+    pip install tensorboard
+with the command:

     tensorboard --logdir output

+Tensorboard displays the statistics at [http://localhost:6006/](http://localhost:6006/) by default.